Founder Ralph Lauren’s Second Attempt at CEO Succession: What We Can Learn

 Ralph Lauren’s First Successor

-In November of 2015, Stefan Larson was named CEO of Ralph Lauren, a title the Founder had held for 50 years, since his early days selling men’s ties for Beau Brummell.
+In November of 2015, Stefan Larsson was named CEO of Ralph Lauren, a title the Founder had held for 50 years, since his early days selling men’s ties for Beau Brummell.

 What Went Wrong?